 His last musical performance was with his other daughter, sitarist Anoushka Shankar Wright, on Nov.
 4 in Long Beach, California; his foundation said it was to celebrate his 10th decade of creating music.
 The multiple Grammy winner learned that he had again been nominated for the award the night before his surgery.

 "It's one of the biggest losses for the music world," said Kartic Seshadri, a Shankar protege, sitar virtuoso and music professor at the University of California, San Diego.
 "There's nothing more to be said."

 As early as the 1950s, Shankar began collaborating with and teaching some of the greats of Western music, including violinist Menuhin and jazz saxophonist Coltrane.
-He played well-received shows in concert halls in Europe and the United States, but faced a constant struggle.
-Shankar was amused after he and colleague Ustad Ali Akbar Khan were greeted with admiring applause when they opened the Concert for Bangladesh by twanging their sitar and sarod for a minute and a half.
+He played well-received shows in concert halls in Europe and the United States, but faced a constant struggle to bridge the musical gap between the West and the East.

-Harrison and Shankar spent weeks together, starting the lessons at Harrison's house in England and then moving to a houseboat in Kashmir and later to California.
-Harrison, who died in 2001, revered Shankar as a father figure and cited him as a noble and selfless contrast to the devouring rock music world.
+The pair spent weeks together, starting the lessons at Harrison's house in England and then moving to a houseboat in Kashmir and later to California.

 Gaining confidence with the complex instrument, Harrison recorded the Indian-inspired song "Within You Without You" on the Beatles' "Sgt.
 Pepper's Lonely Hearts Club Band," helping spark the raga-rock phase of 60s music and drawing increasing attention to Shankar and his work.